Dr Angeliki Balayannis

-I am a human geographer specialising in the material politics and cultures of waste and pollution.
-My research takes place at the intersections of geography, science and technology studies, geohumanities, and discard studies.
-I employ ethnographic, experimental, and interdisciplinary approaches to examine how waste and pollutants - particularly hazardous materials - are sensed, managed, and governed (visit my research website for further details).
+I am a human geographer specialising in the material politics of waste and pollution.
+My research is interdisciplinary, taking place at the intersections of geography, feminist technoscience, discard studies, and environmental humanities.
+I employ ethnographic and experimental approaches to examine how waste and pollutants - particularly hazardous materials - are sensed, managed, and governed (visit my research website for further details).

 Broad research specialisms: